ResultadosDigitais/hellper/docs/CONFIGURING-GOOGLE.md

 2. Under **Application type**, choose **Other** and give it a name, _ie.
 Hellper_.
 Then, click **Create**.
 3. On this next page, take note of the **Client ID** and **Client Secret**.
 You'll need these going forward.
 Then, click **Ok**.
 4. At last, click in the Download icon button to configure your credentials.
-5. Copy the content file and paste it in your environment variable called: `HELLPER_GOOGLE_DRIVE_CREDENTIALS`.
+5. Copy the content file and paste it in your environment variable called: `HELLPER_GOOGLE_CREDENTIALS`.

+## Google Drive API
-## Authorizing requests to the Google Drive API
+### Authorizing requests to the Google Drive API
 1. Copy the **Client ID** you got in the last step (_[Credentials](#credentials)_).
 2. In the following URL, change `YOUR_CLIENT_ID_HERE` with the content from **Client ID**: